XJDHDR/BethBryo_Unity/README.md

 - Game built from the ground up to use Unity's DOTS framework.
 - Replicate original games as closely as possible.
+- Fix engine bugs (Note: not data bugs) if possible.
+For example, physics will not be tied to framerate.
 - Extra features not found in the original games (e.g. first person body, co-op multiplayer, drawcall batching, etc.)
 - Bring some features found in later games to earlier ones (e.g. occlusion planes to Oblivion and Morrowind)
-- Support for existing games' modding frameworks as much as possible.
+- Support for existing games' modding frameworks as much as possible, and enable new modding capabilities.
+- Restore Achievements for Oblivion and Fallout 3.

 # What are the current short-term goals?